Minard-NG/Tic-Tac/README.md

 }
 ```

-Developing the interactive harmburger presented an interesting opportunity to do some CSS3 animation which is something I trying to learn more about and also do some DOM manipulation.
+Developing the interactive harmburger presented an interesting opportunity to do some CSS3 animation (__which is something I am trying to learn more about__) and also do some DOM manipulation.
 The key concept was to style three spans to have the harmburger-button shape and on click the first and third span rotates a certain amount of degrees to form a cross while the second span loses visibility.
 Here is my approach:

 ### Code Snippet showing the html structure for the harmburger-button
 ```html